webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 Otherwise, we would have to start all over again.
 My suggestion described at [[#SSO and remembering]] could resume from that step and save us the hassle to ask users to login from each client web application.

+Each requests made to an OAuth2 protected API has to be made accompanied with the bearer token in the request header.

-Assuming we have a valid Bearer token, we can get the data we need through an HTTP call similar to this:
+Assuming our web application has a valid Bearer token, we can get the account data we need to start a session through the profile server.

+The call to the profile server can be done like this through cURL:

 <syntaxHighlight>
-curl -v -H "Authorization: Bearer 6243bbcf3f1f451cc5b3f47e662568b90863995a4e675a3073eb72434ab2ba31" "https://profile.accounts.webplatform.org/v1/session/read"
+curl  -H 'Content-Type: application/json' -H "Authorization: Bearer 6243bbcf3f1f451cc5b3f47e662568b90863995a4e675a3073eb72434ab2ba31" 'https://profile.accounts.webplatform.org/v1/session/read'
 </syntaxHighlight>

+'''NOTE''' Sending headers is something quite natural, in fact, the web browsers does this for us all the time.
+When we request web pages on a website that has cookies —either for tracking, and/or to keep your current session— we are sending them for each element of the page, including images and assets.
+This is on the web server to take care to give a different document if he sees fit.
+In the case of an OAuth2 Bearer token, its is of the utmost importance to have it sent only through SSL, and ideally always outside of the reach of the web browser because it is basically a key to get information on your account, without asking your permission.
-In return we get a JSON object looking like this:
+If the profile server accepted our Bearer token, we should get a JSON object looking like this:

 <syntaxhighlight>{username: 'jdoe', fullName: 'John Doe', email: 'hi@example.org'}</syntaxhighlight>

-We can now start the session in the browser.
+We can now start the session in the client web application.

 === 5.
 Initialize local web application session ===

+Since each web application can have different database, we are using this information to find if a user already exists in the local database, or we create one with the default details for the user.

 Based on the data received from the profile server, we initialize a session locally.